 “Voice is a metaphor for active student participation in the development and the study of approaches to teaching, learning, and education more generally.
 Through this area of research and practice, Bryn Mawr students become consultants and partners, working together with teachers and scholars to make education a mutually engaging process.”

 For a complete list of TLI programs, to learn how to participate in the TLI as a member of the Bryn Mawr community, to find resources for scholars interested in research or starting similar programs on their own campus, and more, follow the links on this page.

 "The TLI provides a remarkable opportunity for faculty, staff, and students.
-The positive impact of this work is clear both in the classrooms of the participants and in the community as a whole." —Kim Cassidy, Provost
+The positive impact of this work is clear both in the classrooms of the participants and in the community as a whole." —Kim Cassidy, President

 "Participants feel good about what they are doing, and I think that kind of positive mindset allows them to learn more and learn better. —Jerry Berenson, Chief Administrative Officer

 TLI journal — Teaching and Learning Together in Higher Education

 Alison Cook-Sather part of Plenary Address at ISSOTL conference